My experiences with different boats on 3-9 month Expeditions !

 The absolute dream - folding boat !

-The K-2 swims great on the waves, the whole boat fits in only one packsack, finally a folding boat which is made for extreme expeditions with extreme payload !
+The K-2 floats beautifully on the waves, the whole boat fits into one rucksack, finally a folding boat made for extreme expeditions with extreme loads !

-The Rolls-Royce of the folding boats, unfortunately also extremely expensive, but worth an cent...
+The Rolls-Royce of kayaks, unfortunately also extremely expensive, but worth every cent...

 Klepper AERIUS II Basic

-An old used Klepper AERIUS IIer Basic with PVC skin makes the most sense for me !
+An old used Klepper AERIUS IIer Basic with PVC skin makes the most sense to me!

-Then there are Pouch boats and some Russian boats and the Polish Wayland which however ALL cannot keep up with the above mentioned boats in terms of quality yet...
+Then there are the Pouch boats and some Russian boats and the Polish Wayland.
+However, ALL of these boats cannot compete with the above in terms of quality...

 Delphin 110/2 Motorfaltboot-Trimaran

-As a trimaran a great boat for expeditions, but it would be much better with a Hypalon skin.
-The only weak points are the PVC and the original roof, which I replaced with a higher one made of cotton with windows.
+As a trimaran it is a great expedition boat, but it would be much better with a Hypalon skin.
+The only weak points are the PVC and the original roof, which I replaced with a higher cotton one with windows.

-In any case take a 4-stroke better for the environment and for your wallet
+In any case, take a 4-stroke engine - better for the environment and better for your wallet.

 My conclusion: